MicrosoftDocs/entra-docs/docs/external-id/customers/reference-native-auth-email-password.md

 ### Step 4: Authenticate and get token to sign in

-After successfully completing the previous step, the app needs to submit the user's credential, in this case password, that Microsoft Entra ID requested in the previous step.
+The app needs to submit the user's credential, in this case password, that Microsoft Entra ID requested in the previous step.
 The app needs to submit a password credential if it didn't do so via the `/signup/v1.0/start` endpoint.
-The app needs to make a request to the `/signup/v1.0/continue` endpoint to submit the password.
+The app makes a request to the `/signup/v1.0/continue` endpoint to submit the password.
 Since we're submitting a password, a `password` parameter is required, and the `grant_type` parameter must have a value *password*.

 Here's an example of the request(we present the example request in multiple lines for readability):